 This Victorian governess unleashed Jane Eyre, a novel of fiery passion and moral integrity that forever changed the English novel.

-Charlotte Brontë grew up in the stark isolation of the Yorkshire moors, a landscape that would seep into the very fabric of her writing.
+Charlotte Brontë published 'Jane Eyre' in 1847, a novel whose first-person narrative of a plain, passionate governess challenged social class and gender conventions with unprecedented force.
+She grew up in the stark isolation of the Yorkshire moors, a landscape that seeped into the very fabric of her writing.
 Educated at a harsh boarding school that claimed the lives of her two elder sisters, she later returned as a teacher, experiences that directly informed the Lowood section of her greatest work.
 With her sisters Emily and Anne, she ventured into publishing under the masculine pseudonyms Currer, Ellis, and Acton Bell, a necessary shield for women writers of the era.
-'Jane Eyre' exploded onto the literary scene in 1847, its first-person narrative of a plain, passionate governess challenging social class and gender conventions with unprecedented force.
-The novel's success was immediate and controversial, its blend of Gothic mystery, social critique, and deeply personal voice creating a new template for the novel of interior life.
-Brontë's later works, like 'Villette,' continued to explore themes of loneliness and desire, but it is Jane's defiant cry for equality and connection that cemented her creator's place in history.
+The novel's success was immediate and controversial; its blend of Gothic mystery, social critique, and deeply personal voice created a new template for the novel of interior life.
+Brontë's later works, like 'Villette,' continued to explore themes of loneliness and desire, but Jane's defiant cry for equality and connection secured her creator's literary reputation.

 The biggest hits of 1816